CarrotPeeler/WPI-Naturalistic-Driving-Action-Recognition-MQP/README.md

 - edit eval output to show train and val accuracy and specify what top1 and top5 error apply to (train or val) :heavy_check_mark:

+- experiment with different models for action classification :heavy_check_mark:
+    - try different frame length x sampling rate models for SlowFast and MViTv2
+        - 32x2 SlowFast

 - add data augmentation (color/flip (RandomFlip) images horizontally to add more data) :o:
     - look into mixup or aug options for PySlowFast

+- improve training via running the input frames through detection models first :o:
-- fixed crop for each camera view (rear, front, side) to only include driver area :o:
+    - use action detection model to create BBoxes for cropping each camera view (rear, front, side) to only include driver area :o:
-    OR
-    use action detection model to create BBoxes for var crop

-- experiment with different models for action classification :o:
-    - try different frame length x sampling rate models for SlowFast and MViTv2
-        - 32x2 SlowFast
+    - use other detection models to draw stick figures/simplify human gestures on input frames, so recognition model has easier to time classifying

 - incorporate visual prompting or experiment with other action recognition aspects :o: